Embroidery hoops and frames: Hoops

+Some modern embroidery hoops, instead of having a tightening device, has a rubber band-style ring that fits over the fabric, and the smaller ring.

 Very thin plastic hoops are also used in machine embroidery.

 Scroll frames

 A scroll frame or embroidery frame keeps the entire piece of fabric taut, rather than just the piece being worked.
 It is made of four pieces of wood: two rollers for the top and base, and two side pieces.
 Each of the rollers has a piece of fabric securely nailed or stapled along it and holes in its ends to hold the side pieces, which can be secured in place with wing nuts to adjust the width of the frame and the tautness of the stretched fabric.
 The ends of the ground fabric are sewn to the rollers, which are turned until the area of the fabric to be worked is stretched within the frame.

 Frames are used in needlepoint and other forms of canvas work as well as embroidery.